 Interment will be in the Evergreen Cemetery in Springville, Utah.

-To send flowers to the family or plant a tree in memory of Annalee (Walker) Strong, please visit our floral store.
+To send flowers to Annalee's family, please visit our floral store.